Visiting Berlin, UK's Starmer vows relations 'reset' with EU – DW – 08/28/2024

 Saying that the treaty would foster "deeper links on science, technology, development, people, business [and] culture," Starmer said he believed the treaty would bring "that most precious of goods for both of our countries: economic growth."

-A new defense agreement wodul build on the "already formidable" cooperation between the two countries, Starmer said.
+A new defense agreement would build on the "already formidable" cooperation between the two countries, Starmer said.

 The treaty is expected to be finalized before the end of the year.